Iamparves/nexa-canvas/README.md

 - [ ] React.js
 - [ ] Tailwind CSS
 - [ ] IndexedDB
+- [ ] Dexie.js
+- [ ] Vite PWA
 - [ ] Pixabay API

+### Project Purpose

+This project was created as a personal exploration and practice exercise in building Progressive Web Applications (PWAs) and utilizing IndexedDB for offline data storage.

+### Known Issues

+CORS Issue with Pixabay API for Videos

+Currently, there is a CORS (Cross-Origin Resource Sharing) issue when fetching videos from Pixabay, preventing their storage in IndexedDB for offline access.
+While images can be seamlessly downloaded and accessed offline, videos may not be available in the offline mode due to this limitation.
+Efforts were made to address this issue, but it remains unresolved.

+### Usage

+1. Browse the media gallery and explore the captivating visuals.
+2. Download your favorite images and videos for offline access.
+3. Visit the download list page to manage and revisit your downloaded media.

 ### Getting Started